geonetwork/core-geonetwork/software_development/README.md

 and your local maven repository should contain the GeoNetwork artifacts created (``$HOME/.m2/repository/org/geonetwork-opensource``).

 *Note:* Many Maven build options are available.
-Please refer to the maven documentation for any other options, `Maven: The Complete Reference <http://www.sonatype.com/books/mvnref-book/reference/public-book.html>`_
+Please refer to the maven documentation for any other options, [Maven: The Complete Reference](http://www.sonatype.com/books/mvnref-book/reference/public-book.html).

 For instance, you might like to use following options :